-How to set up video analytics and video management with Kerberos Vault #
+Video analytics and management with Kerberos Vault

 The Kerberos.io project (not to be confused with the authentication protocol of the same name) offers an open-source platform for video analytics and monitoring.
 With a modular system design focused on minimal startup requirements and additional components available to add later, Kerberos.io is built to work for everything from small, personal systems to complex enterprise configurations.
 This makes it a useful solution that is relevant at all scales.